cadin/axi-control/README.md

 **Be sure you have your correct AxiDraw model selected**.
 Otherwise you may damage your device by walking it outside the maximum range.

+### Speed control

+The Speed slider controls the speed limit for the XY carriage when the pen is down.
+This value is expressed as a percentage of maximum travel speed.

+### Layers control

+Specify a number which indicates which layer (or layers) will be plotted when plotting in layers mode.
+See the [AxiDraw CLI docs](https://www.axidraw.com/doc/cli_api/#layer) for more info.

+Note: Layers are not a native feature of SVG.
+You probably have to create your SVGs in Inkscape to create files with usable layer numbers.
+See _[Adding layers outside of Inkscape](https://wiki.evilmadscientist.com/AxiDraw_Layer_Control#Adding_layers_outside_of_Inkscape)_ on the EMS wiki.

 ### Webhooks

 Run a webhook when your plot completes.
 You can easily set up a webhook at [IFTTT](https://ifttt.com/maker_webhooks) to send you a notification when your plot completes.